techbelle/the-little-mongodb-book/en/mongodb.markdown

 Durability is only mentioned here because a lot has been made around MongoDB's past lack of single-server durability.
 This'll likely show up in Google searches for some time to come.
 Information you find about journaling being a missing feature is simply out of date.

 ## Full Text Search ##
 True full text search capability is a recent addition to MongoDB.
 It supports fifteen languages with stemming and stop words.
 With MongoDB's support for arrays and full text search you will only need to look to other solutions if you need a more powerful and full-featured full text search engine.
-TODO mention Atlas search with Lucene?
+AK-TODO mention Atlas search with Lucene?

 ## Transactions ##
 MongoDB added full support for ACID transactions in 4.0 (extending it to sharded clusters in 4.2).
 Before that there were two alternatives, one which is great and still has its place, and the other that was cumbersome but flexible.

 The first is its many atomic update operations.
 These are great, so long as they actually address your problem.
 We already saw some of the simpler ones, like `$inc` and `$set`.
 There are also commands like `findAndModify` which can update or delete a document and return it atomically.
 When atomicity can be ensured this way, it's preferable to using transactions for speed and overall scalability of the system.

 The second, when atomic operations aren't enough, was to fall back to a two-phase commit.
 A two-phase commit is to transactions what manual dereferencing is to joins.
 It's a storage-agnostic solution that you do in code.
 Two-phase commits are actually quite popular in the relational world as a way to implement transactions across multiple databases.
-TODO check TODO The MongoDB website [had an example](http://docs.mongodb.org/manual/tutorial/perform-two-phase-commits/) illustrating the most typical example (a transfer of funds).
+AK-TODO check AK-TODO The MongoDB website [had an example](http://docs.mongodb.org/manual/tutorial/perform-two-phase-commits/) illustrating the most typical example (a transfer of funds).
 The general idea is that you store the state of the transaction within the actual document being updated atomically and go through the init-pending-commit/rollback steps manually.
-This is the case where using MongoDB transactions is a great option as they significantly simplify the application code.
+This is the case where using MongoDB native multi-document transactions is a great option as they significantly simplify the application code.

-TODO short paragraph on transactions?
+TODO short paragraph on transaction details?

 ## Data Processing ##
 Before version 2.2 MongoDB relied on MapReduce for most data processing jobs.
-As of 2.2 it has added a powerful feature called  [aggregation framework or pipeline](http://docs.mongodb.org/manual/core/aggregation-pipeline/), so you'll only need to use MapReduce in rare cases where you need complex functions for aggregations that are not yet supported in the pipeline.
+As of 2.2 it has added a powerful feature called  [aggregation framework or pipeline](http://docs.mongodb.org/manual/core/aggregation-pipeline/), AK-TODO (remove mapReduce references) so you'll only need to use MapReduce in rare cases where you need complex functions for aggregations that are not yet supported in the pipeline.
 In the next chapter we'll look at Aggregation Pipeline in detail.
 For now you can think of it as feature-rich and different ways to `group by` (which is an understatement).
 For parallel processing of very large data, you may need to rely on something else, such as Hadoop.
 Thankfully, since the two systems really do complement each other, there's a [MongoDB connector for Hadoop](http://docs.mongodb.org/ecosystem/tools/hadoop/).

 Of course, parallelizing data processing isn't something relational databases excel at either.
 There are plans for future versions of MongoDB to be better at handling very large sets of data.
+AK-TODO Data Lake?

 ## Geospatial ##
 A particularly powerful feature of MongoDB is its support for [geospatial indexes](http://docs.mongodb.org/manual/applications/geospatial-indexes/).
 This allows you to store either geoJSON or x and y coordinates within documents and then find documents that are `$geoNear` a set of coordinates or `$geoWithin` a box or circle.
 This is a feature best explained via some visual aids, so I invite you to try the [5 minute geospatial interactive tutorial](http://mongly.openmymind.net/geo/index), if you want to learn more.
 TODO is this still up?

 ## Tools and Maturity ##
 You probably already know the answer to this, but MongoDB is obviously younger than most relational database systems.
 This is absolutely something you should consider, though how much it matters depends on what you are doing and how you are doing it.
 Nevertheless, an honest assessment simply can't ignore the fact that MongoDB is younger and the available tooling around isn't great (although the tooling around a lot of very mature relational databases is pretty horrible too!).
-As an example, the lack of support for (NEED NEW EXAMPLE) TODO base-10 floating point numbers will obviously be a concern (though not necessarily a show-stopper) for systems dealing with money.
-TODO
+As an example, the lack of support for (NEED NEW EXAMPLE) AK-TODO base-10 floating point numbers will obviously be a concern (though not necessarily a show-stopper) for systems dealing with money.
+AK-TODO

 On the positive side, drivers exist for a great many languages, the protocol is modern and simple, and development is happening at blinding speeds.
 MongoDB is in production at enough companies that concerns about maturity, while valid, are quickly becoming a thing of the past.